 We came across some interesting sights and learned more about their histories like Hotel Uzbekistan, the National War Memorial, and the statue of Amir Timur among others.

 A lot of the metro stations here are from Soviet times and as all Soviet metro stations go – they are quite stunning!
+But it was actually prohibited to photograph here until 2018 as it also functioned as a bomb shelter.

-I’d say visiting metro stations is a perfect thing to do especially during the daytime in the summer months as it’s pleasantly cool inside.
+I’d say visiting metro stations is a perfect thing to do, especially during the daytime in the summer months as it’s pleasantly cool inside.

 Each station here honors Uzbek heritage, most named after Uzbek poets, writers, and other notable figures in the nation’s history.